10 Best Tropical Places to Live in

 If you’re longing for an excellent getaway from the rest of the world and to continue remote working from a place that offers a slower pace of life to relax, a tropical beach might be just the perfect destination for you.

-To help you choose your next destination to live and work, we’ve gathered the 10 best tropical locations for digital nomads in this post, but first, let’s make a quick list of the pros and cons of remote working from tropical places.
+To help you choose your next destination to live and work, we’ve gathered the 10 best tropical locations for expats and digital nomads in this post, but first, let’s make a quick list of the pros and cons of remote working from tropical places.

 Here we go!